lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

 ##### _Some Details concerning how lmgf works internally_
 _____________________________________________________________

-For each energy point, the BZ integration is accomplished by routine in **gf/gfibz.f**{: style="color: green"}, which loops over all irreducible points, generating the "scattering path operator" g and the corresponding g for all the points in the star of k to generate a properly symmetrized g.
-Within the ASA, second-generation LMTO, g is converted to proper Green's function G, corresponding to the orthogonal gamma representation by an energy scaling.
+For each energy point, the BZ integration is accomplished by routine in **gf/gfibz.f**{: style="color: green"}, which loops over all irreducible points, generating the "scattering path operator" $$g$$ and the corresponding $$g$$ for all the points in the star of k to generate a properly symmetrized g.
+Within the ASA, second-generation LMTO, g is converted to proper Green's function $$G$$, corresponding to the orthogonal gamma representation by an energy scaling.
 The scaling is carried out in routine **gf/gfg2g.f**{: style="color: green"}.
 Next the various integrated quantities sought are assembled (done by **gf/gfidos.f**{: style="color: green"}).
 The potential shift to satisfy charge neutrality is found, and stored in **vshft.ext**{: style="color: green"}.
 The I/O is handled by routine **subs/iovshf.f**{: style="color: green"}.

 ### _GF specific input_
 _____________________________________________________________